Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/templating.rst

           With another armature as template.

-Now, let us see the settings of this conversion method:
+Now, here are the settings of this conversion method:

 No, View, Joint buttons
    These three toggle buttons (mutually exclusive) control how the roll angle of newly created bones is affected: